Bon-Appetit/porn-domains/README.md

 > [!NOTE]
 > Beginning September 1st, 2021, there will be no more DNS checks.
 A small VPS was used for this, but it has now become too expensive.

+> [!TIP]
+> The list is too big to view directly in your web browser and it's hard to search through it there, especially if you want to find specific patterns or domains.
+For a more convenient search option, you can use the following: https://codealdente.github.io/search/.

 ---

 ![List Size](https://img.shields.io/github/size/Bon-Appetit/porn-domains/block.txt?style=flat-square&logo=github&label=List%20Size&cacheSeconds=43200) ![Last List Update](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fapi.github.com%2Frepos%2FBon-Appetit%2Fporn-domains%2Fcommits%3Fpath%3Dblock.txt%26page%3D1%26per_page%3D1&query=%24%5B0%5D.commit.author.date&style=flat-square&logo=github&label=Last%20List%20Update&cacheSeconds=43200) ![Commit Activity](https://img.shields.io/github/commit-activity/y/Bon-Appetit/porn-domains?style=flat-square&logo=github&label=Commit%20Activity&cacheSeconds=43200)